jenineharris/prof_website/content/authors/sarah/_index.md

 ---
 # Display name
-name: Sarah Van Alsten, MPH
+name: Jenine Harris, PhD

 # Username (this should match the folder name)
 authors:
-- sarah
+- jenine

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Researcher
+role: Faculty

 # Organizations/Affiliations
 organizations: